Yuelioi/vscode-ae-script-tsx-linker/README.md

 ## Features

-- Run .jsx, .jsxbin, and .tsx script files.
+- Run .jsx, .jsxbin, or .tsx script files.
 - Multiple version detection: If only one instance of After Effects is running, the script will run directly.
 If multiple instances are running, a prompt will appear asking you to choose which version to test.

 ## Usage